mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 * BigQuery batch loads did not work as well
 * N2 workers instead of N1
 * Smaller workers (n2-standard-8 instead of n2-standard-16)
-* Disabled autoscaling (the pipeline latency is not so important, Dataflow autoscaler policy can not be configured)
+* Disabled autoscaling (the pipeline latency isn't so important, Dataflow autoscaler policy can not be configured)
 * **USE BATCH INSTEAD OF STREAMING** if feasible

 ### Relational Beam: Process columns, not rows!